veiston/Metropolia_AI_international_student_advisor/README.md

-# AI Survive Finland 🌍🇫🇮
+# Metropolia AI International Student Advisor 🌍🇫🇮

 A specialized AI assistant designed to guide international students through the complexities of Finnish bureaucracy and student life.
 Built for Metropolia University of Applied Sciences.